 Tribal Climate Change Adaptation Options: A Review of the Scientific Literature

-The report states that tribal nations must develop climate change adaptation plans to effectively respond to climate change.
-The report outlines the following climate change adaptation process:
+It is suggested that tribal nations must develop climate change adaptation plans to effectively respond to climate change, and outlines the following climate change adaptation process:

-- select the most effective approach (set of options) based on available resources and the projected effectiveness of the approach in meeting the sustainable goals; and
+- Select the most effective approach (set of options) based on available resources and the projected effectiveness of the approach in meeting the sustainable goals

-Adaptation options are listed for each of the following areas:
+Projected climate impacts (as of 2010) and Adaptation Options or strategies (that remain relevant), are detailed for each of the following areas:

 - Forest ecosystems